PharosNetwork/ops/README.md

 # Pharos Ops (Go Version)

-A Go rewrite of the Pharos blockchain operations tool, providing simplified and efficient management of Pharos networks.
+A Go rewrite of the Pharos blockchain operations tool, providing simplified and efficient management of Pharos light nodes.

 ## Features

 - **Simplified Architecture**: No separate deploy/distribution directories - current directory is the deployment directory
 - **Idempotent Operations**: All operations are safe to run multiple times
-- **Light & Ultra Mode Support**: Automatic detection and handling of deployment modes
+- **Light Mode Only**: Focused on light node deployment and management
-- **Service Management**: Start, stop, status, and clean operations for individual services or entire domains
+- **Node Management**: Start, stop, status, and clean operations for light nodes

 ## Installation